questdb/questdb/README.md

 ## Project goals

-- Be relational database with timeseries as first class citizen
+- Treat time-series as first class citizen within a relational database.

 - Be consistently economical and respectful of hardware resources.
 Don't waste CPU cycles, memory or storage.

-- Be reliable and trustworthy store of critical data
+- Be a reliable and trustworthy store of critical data.

 - Low friction operation.
 Empower with SQL.
 Simplify every database interaction.

-- Operate efficiently at both extremes: allow user to prioritise performance over data loss or no loss over performance
+- Operate efficiently at both extremes: allow users to prioritise performance over data loss, or no loss over performance.

 - Be both embedded and standalone.